cgihlstorf/AIAgents/Topic5RAG/README.md

 1. At what point does adding more context stop helping?

 This depends on the query.
 For query number 1, as k increased, the model responses became more general, circular, and less grounded in providing a precise answer based on the question.
 This suggests that having too much context can result in the model trying to incorporate everything it finds without being able to prioritize a few key points that most concretely answer the question.
 For query number 2, more information was included in the responses as k increased, but this additional information was still concrete and relevant (though some of it seemed to be taken from other parts of the AI Act than I had originally used to construct the query).
 For query number 3, the opposite effect was observed: it was only with higher values of k that the model was able to cite the specific paragraph I had based my query off of in its answer.
 Answers with k < 10 stated that they could not find the exact information requested based off of the query, suggesting that the paragraph I was referencing only appeared in the context with larger k.
-These varying results reveal a potential tradeoff in wanting a lower k for more general questions whose answers could be found in multiple parts of the reference document versus wanting a higher k for more specific questions that reference a particular paragraph.
+These varying results reveal a potential tradeoff in wanting a lower k for more general questions whose answers could be found in multiple parts of the reference document versus wanting a higher k to increase the chances of finding specific sections to answer a question.

 2. When does too much context hurt (irrelevant information, confusion)?